openebs-archive/openebs-docs/docs/alphafeatures.md

 **Prerequisites:**

-1. There should an available blockdevice present on the same node where the old blockdevice is attached.
-The available blockdevice should be `Unclaimed` state and does not contain any filesystem or partition.
+1. There should be an blockdevice present on the same node where the old blockdevice is attached.
+The available blockdevice should be in `Unclaimed` & 'Active' state and does not contain any filesystem or partition.

-2. New blockdevice which is going to be replaced should have equal or greater capacity of old blockdevice.
+2. The capacity of the new blockdevice should be greater than or equal to that of old blockdevice.

 **Note:** Blockdevice replacement is not supported on cStor pool created using stripe configuration.

 The following are the steps to perform blockdevice replacement:

-- Verify the status of cStor pool using the following command:
+- Verify the status of cStor pool instance using the following command:

   ```
   kubectl get cspi -n openebs